Women's Action for New Directions: Women Legislators' Lobby

 The Women Legislators' Lobby (WiLL) is a network of female state legislators which works to influence federal policy and budget priorities.
 Since 1993, WiLL has hosted biennial policy conferences in Washington, DC which bring together state and federal legislators, executive branch members, policy experts, and community leaders.
-Training workshops, policy briefings, and professional development programs help legislators become more effective at home and to strengthen working relationships with their Congressional colleagues.
+Training workshops, policy briefings, and professional development programs help legislators to become more effective at home and to strengthen working relationships with their Congressional colleagues.
 Throughout the year various training opportunities are offered in state capitals around the country, in Washington, and via webinar.
 Georgia State Senator Nan Grogan Orrock is the current president of WiLL.

 Former WiLL members have become governors and members of the U. S. Congress.
 In the 115th Congress, 20 members come from the ranks of WiLL.

 WAND Education Fund

 WAND Education Fund was WAND's tax-deductible arm.
-The Education Fund worked to achieve the organization's goals through educating the public and opinion leaders about the organization's issues.
+The Education Fund worked to achieve the organization's goals by educating the public and opinion leaders about the organization's issues.

 WAND PAC

 WAND PAC was a political action committee of WAND members that supported members who were running for the United States Congress.
 To donate to WAND PAC, you had to be a member of WAND.
-In the PAC's early years WAND endorsed and donated to non-members that supported the organizations goals.
+In the PAC's early years, WAND endorsed and donated to non-members that supported the organizations goals.
 However, with the increase in members running for office in the 1990s WAND decided to concentrate resources solely on their members running for office.